If you intend to fly a glider in real life, you are strongly advised to use these lessons with the guidance of a qualified gliding instructor.

 Demonstration (in Flight School)

 The Demonstration is accessed by the View Lesson button.
 These are parts of flights previously recorded in Condor.
 Condor takes a moment or two to build the lesson.
 When it is ready, the lesson will start automatically.
 Some appear to sit for a few more moments before they get going.
 Once running, they continue unaided.
 Explanatory messages appear at the top of the screen, ideally timed to match important moments in the demonstration.
 The messages fade away after a few seconds.
-New messages will appear above any remaining on the screen, which can be a little confusing – the new message is always at the top.
-Use [P] to Pause the demonstration, for instance when too many messages appear at once and you need a moment to digest them.
+Use [P] to Pause the demonstration, for instance when you need a moment to digest them.
 Use [P] to Unpause when you’re ready to continue with the action.
 You can’t Fast Forward or Rewind demonstrations in Condor, but you can replay them from the Flight School menu.
 Most demonstrations are short, so this is the best way to familiarise yourself with the messages and digest the actions.
 Use [Esc] to access the Game Menu for the option to Exit Lesson.
 This can be used at any time in the lesson, so if it goes on a bit, press [Esc].
 You will be returned to the Flight School.
 Whenever you see something interesting, you can take a screenshot by pressing [S].

 Exercise (in Flight School)